-My flower beds are under attack, and they have been for years.
+The flowerbeds are under attack, and they have been for years.
 There is a vine with bright green, heart-shaped leaves that grows wild everywhere.
 It grows fast, and as it grows it wraps itself tightly around whatever is nearby – shrubs, flowers, downspouts, fences, everything.
 If you try to just yank it out it will strip all the leaves and blooms off the plant it is clinging to.

 I’m hesitant to poison the vine because it tends to sprout right next to the trunks and stems of other plants and I don’t want to kill the entire garden.
 So constant vigilance is the way to deal with it – going out every couple of days and carefully unwinding the vines and breaking them off at the ground.

 Some of that is probably my fault.
 The Sage and Azalea may not have been planted in the right place (too much shade for one, too much sun for the other), or the soil not prepared well enough.
 But some of the problems may be due simply to the passage of time.
-The Fig, Irises and Roses were planted long before I lived here and the conditions have changed.
+The Fig, Irises, and Roses were planted long before I lived there and the conditions have changed.
 The Fig is shaded by a Pecan tree whose canopy has expanded over the years.
 The Roses are crowded by Cedar bushes that once stood several feet away.
 The Irises – I just don’t know.

 Every year when I see the non-producers, I tell myself that next year I’m going to make some changes, but with a spotty record of successful transplanting I’m not so sure that moving them is the right thing to do.
-So I just leave them alone, which is okay because they’re all green, they add texture and depth to the beds, and every few years they still surprise me with a show of color.
+So I just leave them alone, which is okay because they’re all green, they add texture and depth to the beds, and every few years they surprise me with a show of color.
 As for the Fig bush, it still feeds the birds so it does get credit for that.

 A Solution Worse Than The Problem